gsoules/MkDocs/digital-archive/docs/archivist/best-practices.md

 ---

+## Vocabulary term

+Use unique leaf terms within the same vocabulary.

+Don't use comma in Place names unless for hierarchy e.g. `Bangor ME` not `Bangor, ME`

+When mapping to a common vocabulary term, you should usually repeat the common vocabulary term e.g. `Image, Photograph, My custom term` but not always e.g. if you want to elevate your term e.g. `Carving`.

 ## Reference Items
 A Reference Item should have no image attached to it because its metadata should either be all text, or some text plus a PDF file attachment.
 The Digital Archive does not